KeckObservatoryArchive/dep-rti/doc/dev-todo.md

 ## HIGH PRIORITY
+- Refactor koaxfr.py.
+Do we want this to be part of dep.py or standalone?
+- Test PSFR (NIRC2)
+- Test DRP (NIRC2, OSIRIS)
 - More try/except to ensure processing finishes without crashing (ie set_koaimtyp)
 - What is the minimal processing required to get file archived?
 - Speed test caching importlib